TheMediocritist/processQueue/README.md

 The `processQueue` module provides a simple and efficient queue implementation for managing and processing items on a First-In-First-Out basis.
 This module is designed for use with Playdate but can be adapted for other Lua environments.

+Items are processed from oldest to newest.
+Inefficient table operations are avoided (except iteration for :exists...).

 ## **Example Implementation**

 ```lua